The Petersson/Kuznetsov trace formula with prescribed local ramifications: Introduction

 \subsection{Main results}

-For simplicity, we shall be interested in automorphic representation $\pi$ over $\Q$ with trivial central character and $N=C(\pi)=p^{\cc}$ for some integer $\cc\rightarrow \infty$ and $p\neq 2$.
-A local irreducible smooth representation $\pi_\theta$ at $p$ will be either a supercuspidal representation or a principal series representation, associated to a character $\theta$ over some \'{e}tale quadratic algebra $\L/\Q_p$ by compact induction or parabolic induction as in Section \ref{Sec3}.
+For simplicity, we shall be interested in automorphic representation $\pi$ over $\Q$ with trivial central character and level $N=C(\pi)=p^{\cc}$ for some integer $\cc\rightarrow \infty$ and $p\neq 2$.
+All the results can be directly extended to composite levels \yh{and general number fields due to the nature of the method}.

+The local component of $\pi$ at $p$ will then be either a supercuspidal representation or a principal series representation, associated to a character $\theta$ over some \'{e}tale quadratic algebra $\L/\Q_p$ by compact induction or parabolic induction as in Section \ref{Sec3}. \yh{(Being an \'{e}tale quadratic algebra means that $\L$ is either a quadratic field extension over $\Q_p$, or $\L=\Q_p\times \Q_p$.)}

-\subsubsection{the refined Petersson trace formula}
+\subsubsection{The refined Petersson trace formula}